-- Broken or damaged power plugs

-- Electrical power plug adapters (cheater plugs)

-- Extension cords
+- Broken or damaged power plugs - Electrical power plug adapters (cheater plugs) - Extension cords - Who should you report these electrical hazards to? - Biomedical Engineering at 5272 or Engineering at 5271

 How can you identify an emergency power outlet?

 In case of power interruption, the hospital maintains backup diesel generators.
 Within 10 seconds of a power failure the generators will power critical areas and equipment.
 Emergency power outlets are identified by red outlet plates. (receptacle covers)